kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202006 answers.md

 The pros of casting is that the programmer can clearly see which type a variable will have, but the cons is that the programmer itself has to think about type casting the types which may result in an error if done incorrectly, and also the programmer has to spend time on type casting.
 The compiler is most of the times more clever than the programmer so the compiler should be better most of the times, however this leaves control to the compiler instead of the programmer which may both be a con and pro, since the compiler may not do what the programmer expect, but most of the time it should do what the programmer expects, which leaves the programmer doing less work.

 ## Assuming you would like to design a language to develop mission critical software, would you chose to support in your language a cast or coercion mechanism?
 Motivate your answer.
 I would choose a type casting language, since the programmer should have full control of what is happening, which should not be left up to a compiler decision.
 Then of course the code should be read by multiple persons, ensuring the program is correct.
 While also being tested.
-If the programmers are competent the language should be using casting and if a good compiler is used, where the same tests passes then a coercion mechanism should be used.
+If the programmers are competent the language should be using casting and if a good compiler is used, where the same tests passes then a coercion mechanism should be used, making it easier for the programmers.